UCL-CCS/FabMD/doc/EasyVVUQ_FabMD_example.md

 # EasyVVUQ + FabMD example

+## As of 5th June, this example only works with the EasyVVUQ dev branch

 ### Overview

 This example shows how to create an ensemble of LAMMPS simulations using [EassyVVUQ](https://github.com/UCL-CCS/EasyVVUQ), execute the jobs through FabMD, then analyse them within the EasyVVUQ architecture.
 All within 3 FabSim commands!!!